sdaps/website/content/getting-started/_index.md

 You can repeat this step if you have multiple scans.

-**Attention:** Do **not** remove or modify the copied TIFF files.
+{{% warning title="Attention" %}}Do **not** remove or modify the copied TIFF files.
 SDAPS stores information that references these files (ie. it creates a record for each page).
-If you accidentally added a file, you can recreate the project and start from scratch.
+If you accidentally added a file, you can recreate the project and start from scratch.{{% /warning %}}

 ### Running the optical mark recognition